hdShang/arxiv-daily/docs/cs-CV/2025-05-02/papers/250501406v2-vidstamp-a-temporally-aware-watermark-for-ownership-and-integrity-in.md

 ---
 layout: default
-title: VIDSTAMP: A Temporally-Aware Watermark for Ownership and Integrity in Video Diffusion Models
+title: "VIDSTAMP: A Temporally-Aware Watermark for Ownership and Integrity in Video Diffusion Models"
 ---

 # VIDSTAMP: A Temporally-Aware Watermark for Ownership and Integrity in Video Diffusion Models